 If you have federal student loans, you know that payments and accruing interest have been suspended, or placed in forbearance, since March 2020 under the CARES Act.
-You should also know that this forbearance expires on August 31, 2022, and that’s when your loan payments will kick back in.
+The Department of Education extended the student loan payment pause to August 31, 2023, or 60 days after the student loan debt relief program litigation is resolved.

 As of now, the Biden Administration hasn’t said that they plan to extend the forbearance or offer any grand scale loan forgiveness plan.
 With this in mind, you should begin to prepare for August 31st when payments will restart.